johanmazoyer/Asterix/source/run_asterix.rst

     main_THD.runthd2(os.path.join(Asterix_root, 'Example_param_file.ini'))

 Please avoid running Asterix directly in the Asterix install directory to avoid saving .fits files everywhere.
 The first parameter of the parameter file is ``Data_dir``.
-By default it is set to '.' which means it will save the files in the directory you currently are when you run this code.
-A good practice is therefore to create your own parameter file by copying Example_param_file.ini in another directory and create you own calling python file which call ``main_THD.runthd2()``.
+By default it is set to '.' which means no target directory is set and outputs will be saved to some pre-defined default locations.
+There are several options for this:

+1. Create your own parameter file by copying ``Example_param_file.ini`` into another directory and to create your own python file which calls ``main_THD.runthd2()``.

+2. Leave the parameter file entry ``Data_dir`` in whichever file you are reading set to '.', which will look for a directory called ``thd2_data`` in your home directory and save all data there.
+If the code can't find it, it will create one.

+3. You can create the environment variable ``THD2_DATA_PATH`` on your local machine which will define the top-level directory to which all your data outputs from Asterix will be saved.

 .. code-block:: python